AshGovender/ENG/README.md

 >* Maintenance costs reductions
 >* Supplier cost optimizations
 >* Yield losses reductions
+>* Warehouse outsourcing and implementation of a day warehouse to house temporatory product

 ## Results
 Overall the Mobeni site was able to carry out 25 improvement projects with an overall saving of over R25 million rands.